 “My grandfather used to have a saying, ‘I’ll be back in a bilby’s whisker’, but sadly, we no longer say that.
 If anything we say things like, ‘breeding like rabbits’ and we’re losing a part of our unique culture and idenity.”

-While the Easter Bilby might seem like a commercial push in an already over-materialistic holiday, the critter got its gig distributing eggs in backyards to ensure that native wildlife remains in homes and hearts of Australia.
+While the Easter Bilby might seem like a commercial push in an already over-materialistic holiday, the critter actually got its gig to ensure that native wildlife remains in homes and hearts of Australia.
 Hopefully the population of this unique marsupial will be back in a bilby's whisker.